 “First responders will now receive immediate guidance and direction; enabling them to respond more quickly, eliminate a threat, and treat the wounded.”

-ASR Alert Systems is a state-of-the-art security technology specializing in the field of threat alert notifications to local Law Enforcement and First Responders in the event of a crisis.
+ASR Alert Systems is a state-of-the-art critical incident response technology specializing in the field of threat alert notifications to local Law Enforcement and First Responders in the event of a crisis.
 The threat notification capabilities include Active Shooter/Assailant, Medical and Severe Weather.
 Our team of professionals has diverse experience in Security, Law Enforcement and Special Operations Military.
 ASR has melded these capabilities for use in both the public and private sectors.

 State Representative Michael Gottlieb, (D-District 98) has filed legislation to pass Alyssa’s Law in Florida.
 This legislation would mandate every public school in the State to have a panic button alarm system installed.
 The intent of the alarm, per Rep. Gottlieb, is to allow a teacher or school employee to be able to communicate directly with local law enforcement in the event of an active shooter or other emergencies, reducing response time, which in turn can save lives.
 ASR Alert Systems, based in Juno Beach, FL, has developed and installed this type of technology in several schools, businesses, town halls and places of worship, around the state of Florida as well as in other states throughout the country.